Editor’s note: This article has been updated from its original text.

 Sometimes a more aggressive behavior occurs, typically in the breeding season, where a bird repeatedly ‘attacks’ a window.
 Seeing its own refection as another bird, it’s trying to drive it away, as songbirds are competitive during breeding times.
 A cloth, piece of netting or solid material can be placed on the outside of the window for a few days to break the bird of its habit.
 Or you can install indoor-outdoor blinds on the outside of the window.

 We have a robin that appears in the spring and repeatedly attacks the window of our car in the carport.
 The bird is seeing its reflection in the window, and perceives this as a territorial intruder.
 Hanging a small towel over the window stopped the behavior, and we only needed to do this for a few weeks during the spring.
+If seasonal nesting is involved, you may need to take other measures to keep birds away.

 7. Place sun ornament, crystal or other objects in your window